Last Updated on

 Delinquent employers are fined Php 50,000 for every affected employee, jailed for six to 12 months, or both, according to the court’s discretion.

 Check the official receipts of your contribution payments to verify if there’s really an inconsistency in your posted vs. actual payments.

 Then call the PhilHealth hotline to report about the discrepancy.
 Ask about what you must do to correct your contribution payment history on the PhilHealth’s database.
-Most likely, you’ll be asked to present your ORs as proof of payment to any PhilHealth office and request for an update of your contribution records.
+Most likely, you’ll be asked to present your ORs as proof of payment to any PhilHealth office and request an update of your contribution records.

 Recommended Article: How to Check PhilHealth Contribution: An Ultimate Guide

 Go back to the main article: How to Compute PhilHealth Contribution: A Complete Guide to Contribution Table and Payment